Azure-Samples/openai-chat-app-entra-auth-builtin/README.md

     azd up
     ```

     It will prompt you to provide an `azd` environment name (like "chat-app") and select a subscription from your Azure account.
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.
+If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints.

 1. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the chat app! 🎉
 1. When you've made any changes to the app code, you can just run: